HeRCLab/nocsim/README.md

 ## Future Work

-There are number of ways in which `nocsim` and it's associated scripts and other tooling could be improved in the future.
+There are number of ways in which `nocsim` and its associated scripts and other tooling could be improved in the future.

 * Additional routing behaviors could be implemented.

 * Support for generating other, more complex topographies could be added.

-* A mathematical model could be design against which to compare the results of `nocsim`.
+* A mathematical model could be designed, against which to compare the results of `nocsim`.

 * A graphical front-end could be written, allowing for detailed observation